grafana/grafana/docs/sources/alerting/fundamentals/notifications/_index.md

 ## Silences

-You can use [silences][silences_] to mute notifications from one or more firing rules.
+You can use [silences][silences-page] to mute notifications from one or more firing rules.
 Silences do not stop alerts from firing or being resolved, or hide firing alerts in the user interface.
 A silence lasts as long as its duration, which can be configured in minutes, hours, days, months, or years.